metabase/throttle/README.md

 they're allowed to try to log in again (e.g., 15 seconds).
 This number will increase exponentially as the number of recent failures increases (e.g., 40 seconds for 6 failed attempts, 90 for 7 failed attempts, etc).

-If applicable, calucate the time since the last failed attempt, and throw an exception telling the user the number of seconds they must wait before trying again.
+If applicable, calculate the time since the last failed attempt, and throw an exception telling the user the number of seconds they must wait before trying again.

 ### Usage